 Tempio di Saturno (Temple of Saturn), Rome

-The Temple of Saturn is known for its iconic front portico, featuring eight majestic Ionic columns that once supported a pediment and a frieze.
-Today, the inscribed architrave remains intact, reading "The Senate and People of Rome restored what fire had consumed."
-This not only testifies to the building's resilient history but also reflects the collective responsibility of Roman society.
+Architecturally, the Temple of Saturn was famous for its grand portico, featuring eight towering Ionic columns that once supported an elaborate pediment and frieze.
+Though much of the structure has vanished, the architrave inscription remains intact, reading: “The Senate and People of Rome restored what fire had consumed.”
+This highlights both the temple’s resilience and the collective civic duty of the Roman people.

-The Temple of Saturn is known for its iconic front portico, featuring eight majestic Ionic columns that once supported a pediment and a frieze.
-Today, the inscribed architrave remains intact, reading "The Senate and People of Rome restored what fire had consumed."
-This not only testifies to the building's resilient history but also reflects the collective responsibility of Roman society.
+Architecturally, the Temple of Saturn was famous for its grand portico, featuring eight towering Ionic columns that once supported an elaborate pediment and frieze.
+Though much of the structure has vanished, the architrave inscription remains intact, reading: “The Senate and People of Rome restored what fire had consumed.”
+This highlights both the temple’s resilience and the collective civic duty of the Roman people.

 Tempio di Saturno (Temple of Saturn) on Map